Ada-projects-diego/EnrollPro-SQA-2/README.md

     reportgenerator -reports:${{ steps.find_coverage.outputs.coverage_file }} -targetdir:coveragereport -reporttypes:Html
 ```

-**Coverage Tool**: I used `reportgenerator`, a .NET global tool, to convert coverage data into an understandable report format.
+**Coverage Tool**: As mentioned earlier, I used `reportgenerator`, a .NET global tool, to convert coverage data into an understandable report format.
 This tool takes raw coverage outputs and transforms them into detailed HTML reports that provide insights into which parts of the code are being tested.

 **Artifacts**: Artifacts in GitHub Actions are files created by a job during the run, which can be downloaded once the workflow completes.
 In this case, coverage reports are saved as artifacts, allowing developers/testers to review them after the tests conclude.
 This makes it easy to keep track of test effectiveness over time, and if the coverage needs to grow or if new pieces of code haven't been covered yet.

+> [!NOTE]
+> It is possible to host artifacts as GitHub pages, allowing the latest coverage report to be hosted there.
+Due to lack of time, I decided not to implement this practice.
+I will consider this practice in the future.

 ### 2. UI Regression Tests Pipeline